Tensor network methods for bound electron-hole complexes beyond strong and weak confinement in nanoplatelets

 This phenomenon continues with states 3 (also involving a d-orbital) and 12 of the \npsize{21}{7} platelet.
 Though for this size, the states 0, 4, 6, and 13 are correctly predicted to be bright by the strong confinement ansatz.
 For many states, the strong confinement orbitals are hard to guess and do not match the wavefunction overlap $r_{eh}=0$ well.
 For example, states 5 and 6 have very similar electron and hole densities, but their wave-function overlap, $r_{eh}=0$, is completely different.
 This indicates that the strong confinement ansatz is no longer suitable to describe the states.

+The Coulomb-brightened states are not only robust against changes of the size and aspect ratio.
+But, according to tests performed with state 5 of the \npsize{6}{4} nanoplatelet, also persist when the Coulomb potential is modified: by the change to the full Keldysh potential, by varying the dielectric constant of the solvent $\epsilon_{r,out}$ in the tested range from $\epsilon_{r,out}=2$ to $\epsilon_{r,out}=5$, or by the introduction of an exponential screening term $e^{-\rho/\lambda}$ with screening lengths of $\lambda=2\,\text{nm}$ and $\lambda=4\,\text{nm}$.

-These discrepancies continue for the \npsize{24}{20} nanoplatelet.
+The discrepancies between the strong confinement predictions and the observed states continue for the \npsize{24}{20} nanoplatelet.
 Here, only for the ground state, state 3, and state 4, can the observables be satisfactorily explained using the strong confinement ansatz.
 For many of the other states, the orbitals suggested by the electron and hole densities do not match the forms appearing in $r_{eh}=0$ and thus $\chi(\mathbf{r})$ and the oscillator strength.
 For example, the densities of state 1 suggest an s-p-p state, which neither matches the wavefunction overlap $r_{eh}=0$ nor the vanishing oscillator strength.

 In conclusion, the trions in the two smallest platelets \npsize{6}{4} and \npsize{12}{10} can be described relatively well by the strong confinement ansatz, though some bright states arise due to modifications induced by the Coulomb interaction.
 It fails, however, for the bigger \npsize{21}{7} and \npsize{24}{20} platelets.
 Because the average distances between particles are not significantly shorter than any of the platelet sizes studied, we also do not expect the weak-confinement approximation to yield accurate results.